wjcapehart/AES_CEE_Python/01 Getting Python and Miniconda Started.md

 ## 2 Adding and Locking-down Conda-Forge as your designated channel

 Also, I am recommending that you work mostly through the conda-forge community.
 Again, this provides more consistency in many of the packages you'll be working with.
 There are scores of repository areas (or "channels" in the conda community).
 Consequently, it is easy to accidentally get a package that was written by Frank that relies on a package written by Susan, which (naturally) is reliant on one developed by Pat.
 The result can be a web of dependencies that may eventually conflict once you install "that one package."
-Therefore we will stick with conda-forge as the "go-to" channel to get your packages.
+Therefore, we will stick with conda-forge as the "go-to" channel to get your packages.
 From my experience, it's provided the least amount of misery.

 TL;DR: Pick a butchershop you can trust, and stick with 'em.

-{: .warning }
-We are now recommending that you use Miniforge over Miniconda or Anaconda.

 There is one noticeable user difference between the three: the "Console" that you will need to use if you are on a Windows machine.